Particles approximations of Vlasov equations with singular forces : Propagation of chaos: Introduction

-The precise conditions are respectively given in~\eqref{eq:Calphaphi} and~\eqref{eq:Calpha}.
-We refer to that conditions as the ``weak'' singular case because under these conditions with $\alpha <1$, the potential is continuous and bounded near the origin.
-It sound in fact reasonable to expect that the analysis is much simpler in that case, than with a singular potential.
+We refer to this condition as the ``weakly'' singular case because under this, the potential (when it exists) is continuous and bounded near the origin.
+It is reasonable to expect that the analysis is simpler in that case than with a singular potential.